 Students are housed with families from the Christian community in order to provide a genuine immersion experience.
 If desired, students have the opportunity to interact and practice their language proficiency in opportunities centered around their own area of interest (missions, ministry, health care, etc.).
-Students may take up to four classes that can be credited toward a Spanish minor, major, and General Studies language requirement.
+Students may take up to four classes that can be credited toward a Spanish minor, major, and General Education language requirement.
 For additional information, contact the Department of Modern Languages at (626) 815-6000, Ext.
 3770.

 SPAN 101Elementary Spanish I

 SPAN 250Intermediate Conversation and Writing Abroad

 SPAN 102Elementary Spanish II

 SPAN 202Intermediate Spanish II

 SPAN 310Advanced Language-study Practicum

 Students will gain a sensitivity and appreciation for the cultures of the Spanish-speaking world, and also develop a self-confidence and poise borne out of the mastery of the language.
 There will be an onsite coordinator at the university who will be present to assist students, attend excursions, and facilitate spiritual formation.